 If you have any questions or just want to learn more about the school, don’t hesitate to reach out!
 We’re always glad to listen, empathize, and talk – no obligation.
 So click here to drop us a line!

 Huntington-Surrey welcomes many different kinds of learners.
 Our approach in the classroom emphasizes two things: rigorous study of the liberal arts, and a high level of individual connection and personalization in the context of small classes and one-on-one Individual Literature.
 In general, the most successful Huntington-Surrey students are bright and idiosyncratic thinkers – they care about understanding for its own sake, and may or may not have done well in a more conventional classroom setting.
-This includes students who are neurotypical, those who may have ADHD or be on the spectrum, who may have been designated as gifted, and who may be twice exceptional – although we are not a therapeutic school, we find that students who have found the traditional classroom format unengaging or unhelpful often flourish when transplanted to the unique conditions found at Huntington-Surrey.
+This includes students who may or may not be considered neurotypical, those who may have ADHD or be on the spectrum, who may have been designated as gifted, and who may be twice exceptional – although we are not a therapeutic school and do not offer clinical specialists on staff, we find that students who have found the traditional classroom format unengaging or unhelpful often flourish when transplanted to Huntington-Surrey's unique environment.

 We generally expect applicants to be performing at or above grade level in most subjects, but we don’t have a predetermined cutoff number – our assessment of your student is individualized and holistic, and we understand that numbers don’t necessarily tell the whole story.
 We have found that the most important thing is that each student wants to be here – if they engage enthusiastically with the learning process while shadowing, and if they demonstrate a desire to become part of our academic community, that’s usually a very encouraging sign.

 Huntington-Surrey’s behavioral requirements start from the same premise as our academic standards for applicants: the single most important thing is that each student shows, through their actions, that they want to be here.